Choosing the world’s 10 best classical music cities was no easy feat, but someone had to do it!

 Paris’s musical history can be traced back to the Middle Ages, so it will come as little surprise that it has made our list.

-This is a city where such classical composers as Ravel, Debussy, Chopin and Salieri have all plied their trade, producing music which remains popular among contemporary audiences to this day.
+This is a city in which such classical composers as Ravel, Debussy, Chopin and Salieri have all plied their trade, producing music which remains popular among contemporary audiences to this day.
 Paris’s wealth of musical talent has never been without a stage, whether it be the Palais Garnier, La Philarharmonie de Paris or the Théâtre des Champs-Élysées.

 8. Sydney, Australia